 In this space, we summarize and report on the status of other current or recent other grant clusters/programs to contribute to our ongoing learning.
 Reports will be added here as they are completed and/or updated.

-Why has MMT invested in this work?
+Why has Meyer invested in this work?

 Oceans around the world are stressed by pollution, climate change, and over-fishing.
 Oregon’s ocean will soon feel the additional impacts of wave energy parks, wind farms, and aquaculture.
-MMT believes we must find ways to meet human needs while preserving biodiversity and healthy ecosystems so that our ocean remains bountiful and productive for future generations.
+Meyer believes we must find ways to meet human needs while preserving biodiversity and healthy ecosystems so that our ocean remains bountiful and productive for future generations.

 A large number of stakeholder groups forge ocean policy: commissions, government agencies, industry associations, counties and cities, environmental groups, and others.
 Often, they focus on specific resources, such as crab, rockfish, sport fishing, surfing, whale watching, birding, wave energy, etc., in isolation.
-The groups supported by MMT promote ecosystem-based management, a relatively new way of thinking about ocean conservation that takes multiple factors into consideration and strives to balance competing priorities.
+The groups supported by Meyer promote ecosystem-based management, a relatively new way of thinking about ocean conservation that takes multiple factors into consideration and strives to balance competing priorities.

 1984-86 10 grants for $2,148,327